Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 We are also sold in numerous brick and mortar stores across Edinburgh and plan to expand to the rest of the UK and beyond over the next few years.

-Henrik Toft Simonsen (from Hørsholm, Capital Region of Denmark, Denmark) started Mosspiration Biotech almost 7 years ago.
+Henrik Toft Simonsen (from Hørsholm, Capital Region of Denmark, Denmark) started Mosspiration Biotech about 7 years ago.

 Mosspiration Biotech engineer mosses to produce fragrances, either for home decorative products or for chemical used in the perfume industry.
 I, Henrik Toft Simonsen, is one of the two founders of the company.